Project 4

 Overview

-You will program an Arduino Nano to control a dimmable RGB light.
-At each checkpoint, you will explore the core functions of microcontrollers: digital input/output, pulse width modulation, and analog-to-digital conversion.
+You will program an ESP32 to control a servo with various sensors and inputs.
+At each checkpoint, you will explore the core functions of servos and photoresistors.
+You will also get more practice with microcontrollers (digital input/output, pulse width modulation, and analog-to-digital conversion) and potentiometers.

 Concepts